scottvieira/Documentation/source/licensing.md

 Once the expressions or terms of the license are known, the next question to ask is ‘Which journals are covered by these terms?’.
 That’s where the *Terms Tool* tab comes into play.
-The Terms Tool works with the SFX, Serials Solutions and EBSCO link resolvers.
+The Terms Tool works with the SFX, Ex Libris, and EBSCO link resolvers.

 Using this tab it is possible to relate a specific license to the covered journals in a specific target or package.